What is the Gender Pay Gap?

 Since we have started tracking the gender pay gap, the difference between the earnings of women and men has shrunk, but only by an incremental amount each year.

-In 2022, the uncontrolled gender pay gap is $0.82 for every $1 that men make, which is the same as last year.
-Payscale’s gender pay gap report does not show that the uncontrolled gender pay gap has closed during COVID-19.
-If anything, closure of the gender pay gap during 2020 and 2021 reported by other institutions such as the National Committee on Pay Equity (NCPE) may be due to high unemployment, especially among lower wage workers, which artificially shrinks the gender pay gap.
-In subsequent years, the gender pay gap could widen.
+In 2022, for every $1 that men make, women earn $0.82 cents.
+This is the same as last year.
+Payscale’s report does not show that the uncontrolled gap has closed during COVID-19.
+If anything, closure during 2020 and 2021 reported by other institutions such as the National Committee on Pay Equity (NCPE) may be due to high unemployment, especially among lower wage workers, which artificially shrinks it.
+In subsequent years, the gap could widen.
+While the U.S. Census Bureau has found that equal pay day now takes place on March 31st, that is still 3 additional months that women need to work in order to catch up.

 In summary, we must be cautious about the gender pay gap appearing to close in the current economy.